Heart Attack Misdiagnosis

 Heart Attack Misdiagnosis or Failure to Diagnose

 Much like a stroke, a heart attack requires immediate medical attention.
 Heart attacks often happen when blood clots suddenly form on top of plaque and obstruct the flow of blood to the heart.
-Heart attacks don’t always come with the usual symptoms of chest pain and tightening of the left arm, which can be why they are misdiagnosed.
+More than a million Americans have heart attacks annually.
+Heart attacks are also known as myocardial infarctions – “myo” meaning muscle, “cardial” meaning heart, and “infarction” meaning death of tissue due to lack of blood flow.
+Heart tissue death can cause long lasting damage to your heart muscle, which is why immediate, appropriate treatment is critical.
+Heart attacks don’t always come with the usual symptoms of chest pain and tightening of the left arm, which can be why they are often left undiagnosed or misdiagnosed.